 Several mold testing methods are available, each with specific applications.
-Below are the most common types used by professionals:
+Below are the most common types used by professionals, listed by our mold attorney:

 Air Sampling